header

 about uswhat our guests sayonline bookingcontact usspecial offers

-Masai Ostrich Farm Kitengela & Masai Cultural Village
+Masai Ostrich Farm & Masai Village

-Nairobi Day Tour - Kenya
+Visit Day Tour

 Masai Ostrich Resort & Masai Cultural Village Visit

+An ostrich is slaughtered at 8 months because the quality and taste of its meat is achieved during that period of growth.
 There is also the opportunity to view and hand-feed the ostriches, and if the weather is good, you can even take an ostrich ride!
-The tour will take about half an hour to an hour ...depending on how many pictures you'd like to take along the ostriches.

 Masai Ostrich Resort & Masai Cultural Village Visit Prices